 One possibility is to expand the meaning of the return values in the herr_t type.
 This is possible because currently herr_t is defined to be a signed integer where a non-negative value indicates success, while a negative value indicates failure.
 In practice, an error is always indicated with –1, and the FAIL macro is defined to –1, leaving all other negative values unused and available for use as a way to indicate more about the cause of the error (i.e. an error code).
 We could therefore define, perhaps, -2, to indicate that the operation is supported by the HDF5 API but not by the underlying VOL connector.
 VOL connectors would then return –2 in this situation, allowing the top level of the HDF5 library to report this to the application, the method of which will be discussed in the next section.

 Advantages to this approach include its simplicity, and its compatibility with existing code.
 If the VOL connector is not updated to support this, then all that happens is unsupported actions are still reported as normal errors, so the existing behavior is not changed.
 There is a small chance that existing VOL connectors are returning –2 for some errors, but that seems unlikely as there is currently no reason to do so.
 In general, it may not be preferable to change the semantics of the return value without changing the signature, as this can cause problems to occur elsewhere as other functions’ assumptions about its behavior are violated, but in this case it is unlikely to cause any such problems.

+Some VOL callbacks, primarily those that create or open HDF5 objects, return a pointer to that object instead of an herr_t value.
+This presents an obvious difficulty for this approach.
+One solution would be to change the signatures of these callbacks to instead return herr_t as the return value and return the pointer through a parameter.
+This is the cleanest solution but would require VOL developers to update their code, and add precompiler directives if they want to support both versions of HDF5.
+Another solution would be to provide a special pointer through the public API for callbacks to return to indicate an unsupported operation.
+This pointer would be initialized at library initialization time with a memory address that cannot be used by the application (possibly the address of the pointer itself).
+This is slightly strange but avoids breaking existing code.

 Approach 2: VOL API Call